CSCfi/csc-user-guide/docs/cloud/pouta/additional-services.md

 You can request reverse DNS mappings.

 - Point the DNS name to the server you want.
-- Send a mail to cloud-support@csc.fi with the IP/hostname pair you want to be mapped.
+- Send a mail to servicedesk@csc.fi with the IP/hostname pair you want to be mapped.
 Also send the UUID on the virtual machine it should be mapped to.
 You do not need to send a mail if the floating IP is moved to another machine, as long as the domain